Institutional

 Director Independence

 303A.01 A company listed on the New York Stock Exchange (a “listed company”) must have a majority of independent directors on its Board of Directors.
 “Controlled companies” are not required to comply with this requirement.
-Since the majority of its voting shares are held by the State of Paraná.
-As such, Copel would not be required to comply with the majority of independent directors requirement.
-At least three directors of Copel must be independent, to equal or exceed 25% of the total number of members.
-Such directors must be recognized as independent in the minutes of the General Meeting that elects them, in accordance with Copel’s Bylaws, Federal Laws 6,404/1976 and 13,303/2016, B3’s Level 2 Corporate Governance Regulation and Rule 10A-3 of the Securities Exchange Act.
+According to our Bylaws, at least 25% of the members of the Board of Directors must be independent, as determined by our shareholders and recorded in the minutes of the General Meeting that elects these directors, in accordance with our Bylaws, Federal Law 6.404/1976, B3’s Level 2 Corporate Governance Regulation.
+Currently, 8 of the 9 directors on the Board of Directors are independent in accordance with the applicable legislation.

 303A.03 The non-management directors of a listed company must meet at regularly scheduled executive sessions without management.
-Copel’s non-managing directors regularly hold executive sessions without management, which are usually scheduled to occur at the end of board meetings Our Chief Executive Officer is also a member of our board of directors.
+Our CEO is not a member of the Board of Directors.
+Our non-management directors regularly hold non-management executive sessions, which are generally scheduled to take place at the end of each board meeting.

 Nominating/Corporate Governance Committee

 303A.04 A listed company must have a Nominating/ Corporate Governance Committee composed entirely of independent directors, with a written charter that covers certain minimum specified duties.
 “Controlled companies” are not required to comply with this requirement.
-As a controlled company, Copel would not be required o comply with the nominating/ corporate governance committee requirements.
-However, Article 10 of Brazilian Law 13,303 / 2016 requires Copel to keep a permanent statutory committee, advisory to the shareholders, and responsible for monitoring the nomination and evaluation processes applicable to our management, members of our board of directors, Supervisory Board and board committees.
-This committee is composed of members nominated by the shareholders.
+We have a permanent statutory committee, the People Committee, which is responsible for monitoring the nomination and assessment processes applicable to our management, members of the Board of Directors, the Supervisory Board and the committees of the Board of Directors.
+This committee is made up of members elected by the Board of Directors.

 Compensation Committee

 303A.05 A listed company must have a compensation committee composed entirely of independent directors, with a written charter that covers certain minimum specified duties.
 “Controlled companies” are not required to comply with this requirement.
-Copel fits the definition of “controlled company,” as the majority of its voting shares are held by the State of Paraná.
-As a controlled company, Copel would not be required to comply with the compensation committee requirements if it were a U.S. domestic issuer.
+We have a permanent statutory committee, the People Committee, to advise the Board of Directors, which is responsible for drawing up and monitoring the remuneration strategy for directors, members of advisory committees and fiscal counsellors.
+This committee is made up of members elected by the Board of Directors.

 Audit Committee